Eisenmonoxid/S6Patcher/README.md

 - Activates the Development - Mode (Necessary for the LuaDebugger to work).
 - Can disable the autosave or set an custom interval.
 - Can set the maximum zoom level in the game.
+- Fixes the "Meldungsstau" - Bug, which was responsible for missing messages and stuck message queue in the game.
 - Can set the Large Address Aware Flag for more usable memory.
 ```
 ### Patch Editor (OV and HE)